-For example, to survive in any situation we need Shelter, Food, Warmth, and Medical Supplies.
-You can read more about these categories in our post 3-Day Bug Out Bag Packing List.
+For example, we need Shelter, Food, Warmth, and Medical Supplies to survive in any situation.
+You can read more about this in our bug-out bag items list post.

 Most Bug Out Bag lists are created with the notion that you’ll be escaping into the wilderness.
-You’ll find items on these lists like a portable saw and fishing kits.
+You’ll find items on these lists, like portable saws and fishing kits.

 These items can be virtually useless in an urban environment!

-Here, I want to go over some of the survival considerations which are unique to urban environments.
+Here, I want to review some survival considerations unique to urban environments.

 1. Shelter Considerations

-The great thing about bugging out in a city is that there are plenty of pre-made shelters available.
+The great thing about bugging out in a city is that plenty of pre-made shelters are available.
 The issue is how you are going to access them.

-This is where survival gear like bolt cutters and crowbars can come in very handy.
-You might also want a plastic tarp and some duct tape so you can weather-proof a damaged shelter.
+This is where survival gear like bolt cutters and crowbars can come in handy.
+You might also want a plastic tarp and some duct tape to weatherproof a damaged shelter.

 I’d also recommend mapping out some locations in your city which would make a good survival shelter.

-Abandoned buildings like factories might be a good choice, though plenty of other people will probably have this idea.
+Abandoned buildings like factories might be a good choice, though many others will probably have this idea.